credential-handler/chapi.io/developers/verifiers/multicredentials.md

 That credential may now be stored in a wallet.
 Click "Store in Wallet" to proceed.

-A modal will appear - similar to the one below - explaining that the playground wants to send the cerdential for you.
+A modal will appear - similar to the one below - explaining that the playground wants to send the credential for you.

 ![Playground offering to store a credential.
 The screen contains two buttons: one to cancel the request and one to go to the next screen.](playground-offering-to-store-credential.jpg)